-Maybe you don’t need to know how they take their favorite cup of coffee, but you do need to know enough about them to get in their heads.
+Maybe you don’t need to know how they take their coffee, but you do need to know enough about to get in their heads.

 If you want to get responses to your outreach emails, you need to offer your prospects value.
-But before you decide what benefits your emails should focus on, you must first understand your prospects’ desires and pain points in order to craft a relevant and persuasive message.
+But before you decide which benefits your emails should focus on, first understand your prospects’ desires and pain points.
+Then and only then can you craft a relevant and persuasive message.

-Although researching 500 prospects one at a time probably doesn’t make sense in terms of time and resources, you should still make the effort to create targeted messages that feel personal.
-With about 10 minutes of research, you can learn enough about your buyer persona to double your email response rate.
+Although researching 500 prospects one at a time isn’t efficient, make the effort to write targeted, personalized messages.
+With 10 minutes of research, you can learn enough about your buyer persona to double your email response rate.

 1) What does your ideal buyer persona care about the most?

 Your prospects are not identical, so your emails cannot be one-size-fits-all either.
 The VP of Sales for a Fortune 500 company and the manager of a restaurant have very different jobs.
 Different buyer personas require different messages that appeal to their specific pain points and desires.

 Discovering what matters most to your prospects is as easy as conducting a simple online search.

 LinkedIn profiles offer a treasure trove of valuable information about your prospects’ mindsets and behavior.

 For example, if you’re targeting CROs in the Greater Boston area, your LinkedIn results would look something like this:

 Let’s take a closer look at one of the profiles that came up in our search: Mark Roberge, Chief Revenue Officer at HubSpot Sales Division.